 Black or white pens?

 Once the paint is dry you can add geometric patterns on top using pens.
-We like a Uniball Signo white pen (US and UK links) and a Pigma Micron black pen in 05 or 08 (US and UK links).
-Do resist the urge to use the pen straightaway ( I find this hard!) because you will get so much better a design if you use the pens on a fully dry surface.
+We like a Uniball Signo white pen and a Pigma Micron black pen.
+Do resist the urge to use the pen straightaway (I find this hard!) because you will get so much better a design if you use the pens on a fully dry surface.

 Have a try with a white and a black pen, and experiment with lots of different patterns.
 Ours were inspired by the online course we did with Lisa Congdon at Creative Bug: circles, scallops and lines.